 This week my city, Middletown CT, began sending out re-appraisals of properties.
 They do this every five years (there are adjustments in between those 5-yr re-appraisals, but they're not significant).

 As a result of the housing boom of the last few years, everyone is getting re-appraised higher - some a lot - and there's a lot of hand-wringing from residents about how their taxes are about to skyrocket.
-Comments such as, "my assessment went up 40%, I can't afford a 40% increase in taxes!" are common.
+Comments such as, "my assessment went up 40%, I can't afford a 40% increase in taxes!" are common...but inaccurate.

-The basic calculation for property taxes is that if, for example, you own 1% of the property in the city, then you are expected to pay 1% of the costs of its government; "pro rata", or "in proportion".
+The basic calculation for property taxes assumes that if, for example, you own 1% of the property in the city, then you are expected to pay 1% of the costs of its government; "pro rata", or "in proportion".

 The value of everything you, yourself, own is called your Appraised Value.